AKL001/CPP/Module00/README.md

 - ✅ Always prefer C++ style casts over C-style casts for better type safety
 - ✅ Use `const` wherever possible to make your intentions clear
-- ✅ Modern C++ (C++11 and later) provides additional features that make code safer and more expressive

 ## 🚀 Example Program